newchuyalong/libgdx-learning/Spritebatch,-Textureregions,-and-Sprites.md

 ## Sprite ##

-The `Sprite` class describes both a texture region, the geometry where it will be drawn, and the color it will be drawn.
+The [`Sprite` class](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/g2d/Sprite.html) [source](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/graphics/g2d/Sprite.java describes both a texture region, the geometry where it will be drawn, and the color it will be drawn.

 ```java
 private Sprite sprite;